 As followers of Jesus Christ, we know that we are expected to always forgive others for their wrongdoing.
 Every time we pray the Our Father, we say, “and forgive us our trespasses, as we forgive those who trespass against us.”
 We know that God’s forgiveness of us is contingent upon our forgiveness of everyone who has ever committed any offense against us.
 I don’t know about you, but there are times I don’t like that part of the Our Father prayer.

 There is a perverted sense of self-satisfaction that we experience when we cling to our hated toward another person.
 This self-satisfaction emanates from our own pride.
 We feel justified and self-righteous in our anger toward the other person because of the actual or perceived mistreatment we have suffered.
 We become victims and we frequently seek out the support of family members or friends.
 Such support encourages us to feel justified in our anger toward the person.

 The problem with hate is that it’s like acid.
 Regardless of whether it’s suppressed or not, it continues to eat away at our spiritual, mental, emotional, and physical well-being.
-And while it eats away at us, more often than not, the person we hate goes on with life without a full awareness of the extent of our animosity toward him or her.
+And while it eats away at us, more often than not, the person we hate goes on with life without a full awareness of the extent of our animosity toward them.

 It’s easier to talk about forgiveness than to actually forgive a person, especially if the person publicly humiliated us or committed a gravely offensive act against us.

 Here is a simple (and powerful) technique that I learned several years ago on how to forgive another person: